-Big Brothers Big Sisters of the Mid - South has been serving the city of Memphis for over 50 years.
+Big Brothers Big Sisters of the Mid - South has been serving the city of Memphis and the Mid-South for over 50 years.

 Big Brothers Big Sisters of the Mid- South’s mission is...

-Big Brothers Big Sisters of the Mid- South (BBBSMS) has been serving the city since 1968.
+Big Brothers Big Sisters of the Mid- South (BBBSMS) has been serving the city and surrounding areas of the mid-south since 1968.
 Its rich history is built on a national heritage more than 100 years old.
-Big Brothers Big Sisters (BBBS) was founded for the sole purpose of enriching the lives of children and helping them achieve their full potential through professionally supported, one-to-one mentoring relationships.
+Big Brothers Big Sisters (BBBSMS) was founded for the sole purpose of enriching the lives of children and helping them achieve their full potential through professionally supported, one-to-one mentoring relationships.

 In 1904, a young New York City court clerk named Ernest Coulter was seeing more and more young boys come through his courtroom.
 He recognized that the positive influence of caring adults could result in many of these youths staying out of trouble.
 He set out to find volunteers to be the supportive friends and role models needed to help parents and children have the best opportunity to succeed in life.
 This marked the beginning of the “Big Brothers” movement.
 In only 12 years, Big Brothers spread across the country establishing a presence in 96 cities.